Timothy N. Philpot: Early life

-Political career
+Career

+Trial law

+Philpot worked as a trial lawyer for more than 26 years.
+He specialized in employment law, family law and civil rights cases; in 1989, he won Fayette County's first million dollar verdict.

+Politics

 Philpot served as a Republican Party State Senator for Fayette, Kentucky, from January 1991 to December 1998.
 The Lexington Herald Leader, while frequently disagreeing with Philpot's positions, described him as "one of the ten best" legislators in 1992, writing that "there should be room on the list for 'a man with a conscience.'"
 On issues of ethics, the paper called him "a lone voice crying in the wilderness."
 Philpot is staunchly conservative in social policy areas, described at times as "crazy" by opponents and regularly "the subject of editorial cartoons for his stances against abortion and pornography and his sermons on the floor of the General Assembly."
 In 2012, Philpot admitted to disappointment at no longer being a radical: "No one calls me 'crazy' anymore ...
 I have never been arrested.
 I am now a respected member of the community."

-Judicial career
+Judiciary

 In the November 2003 elections, Pilpot ran for the position of circuit judge in the fourth division of the Kentucky Circuit Courts, losing to Pamela R. Goodwine 53% to 47%.
 Governor Ernie Fletcher appointed him to a family court position in the Kentucky first division from January 2004; he retained this position in the 2004 elections, defeating J. "Ross" Stinetorf 56% to 44%.
 Philpot was re-elected unopposed in 2006, and again in 2014.
-Under section 116 of the Constitution of Kentucky, circuit justices terms begin on the first Monday in January following their election and run for eight years; consequently, Philpot's present term will end on Sunday, January 1, 2023.
+Under section 116 of the Constitution of Kentucky, circuit justices terms begin on the first Monday in January following their election and run for eight years; consequently, Philpot's elected term will end on Sunday, January 1, 2023.